 The methods of payment of deposits to brokers also vary widely.
-Whereas US brokers freely accept check payments and deny payments via the credit card, not many European brokers allow check payments.
+Whereas US forex brokers freely accept check payments and deny payments via the credit card, not many European brokers allow check payments.
 A majority of brokers allow payments via wire transfer and some of them through online wallet services such as PayPal, Skrill MoneyBookers, Neteller, etc.

 #9: Customer Service

 Good customer service is an important factor to consider when choosing a forex broker to work with.
 The best forex trading company would offer 24/7 customer service support to clear out any difficulties that the clients may have.
 Many of the top forex brokers offer customer support in different languages to cater to clients worldwide.
 Live chat and personal account manager facilities are also offered by some brokers.